Foundation / Corporation

 - Screening grantees must use Komen funding as a “last resort” by screening women for the BCCCP, other government programs and private insurance before ever using Komen funding.
 Additionally, if your organization is requesting funding for screening services, you must have a written agreement in place with a mammography provider in advance of submitting your application.

 - Salaries, if requested, are for personnel related to this project only.
-Salaries will be paid for the type of work being provided, not for the qualifications of person providing the service.
-(Example – A physician is the project director of an education program.
-The salary that may be requested should be that of a health educator and not a physician).
 In the budget justification, please indicate if this grant is the only source of salary (i.e., the position is NOT funded by the institution).
 If the position is funded by the institution, clearly state why additional funding is needed.
 Also, include a long-term plan to sustain salary for personnel not funded by the institution.

 - Personnel expenses for the proposed Komen-funded program must not exceed 25% of the total grant budget.
-This restriction does not apply to programs with an evidence-based education focus (see education funding priority on page 6) or programs that include costs for a patient navigator.
+This restriction does not apply to programs with an evidence-based education focus or programs that include costs for a patient navigator.
 Please consult the Affiliate if you need clarification.

 Funds may not be used for the following purposes: